-Descending further underground, the group follows feathers left behind by the false wings of the angels.
+Descending further underground, the group follows feathers left behind by the imitation angel wings.
 The tunnel begins filling with water, and they escape through a route that leads them into the Nerve Tower itself.
 Suzume is here, and explains that his motivation is linked to the unforgivable sins his father committed.
-They discover Ruby has mysteriously died during their conversation in an unintentionally hilarious moment.
+They discover Ruby has mysteriously died during their conversation.

 The Nerve Tower floods and Kitsune runs for it, assuming Suzume will do the same if he so wishes.
 Kitsune grabs Rie and hauls her to safety.
 The delirious Rie apologizes to her parents before passing out again.
 Kitsune wonders if Dr. Tachibana and Suzume will ever reconcile their differences.
 Kitsune goes Baroque and is swept under by the waves.